-(a) In general, a bank must calculate the credit exposure arising from a securities financing transaction by one of the methods in this section appropriate to the transaction.
-Except as provided by (2)(d), a bank must use the same method for calculating credit exposure arising from all of its securities financing transactions.

-(b) Basic Method.
-A bank may calculate the credit exposure of a securities financing transaction as follows:

-(i) Repurchase Agreement.
+- (a) In general, a mutual association must calculate the credit exposure arising from a securities financing transaction by one of the methods in this section appropriate to the transaction.
+Except as provided by (2)(d), a mutual association must use the same method for calculating credit exposure arising from all of its securities financing transactions. - (b) Basic Method.
+A mutual association may calculate the credit exposure of a securities financing transaction as follows: - (i) Repurchase Agreement.
 The credit exposure arising from a repurchase agreement shall equal and remain fixed at the market value at execution of the transaction of the securities transferred to the other party less cash received.